 Instead, she writes this book. [chapter book, ages 8 and up]

 The Family Under the Bridge by Natalie Savage Carlson, illustrated by Garth Williams

-–> for understanding homelessness in another country
+–> For understanding homelessness in another country

-A hobo, Armand, slowly changes his ways when he meets three children and their mother who are newly homeless and join him under the bridge.
+A hobo, Armand, slowly changes his ways when he meets three children and their mother who are newly homeless, and join him under the bridge.

-This book romanticizes homelessness through the depiction of Armand and implies that this is a decision he has chosen that is balanced by the mother and her three children that are homeless through eviction.
+This book romanticizes homelessness through the depiction of Armand and implies that this is a decision he has chosen that is balanced by the mother and her three children who are homeless through eviction.